Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - See below how to tweak your settings in order to send emails while being connected to a VPN.

 - We gathered several options and also included top-level suggestions for alternative VPNs and email clients.

 Is SMTP blocked by VPN on your Windows PC?
 Are you having issues sending or receiving emails in your custom webmail while on VPN?

 Even though it might seem like a complicated problem, there are a few methods that are worth trying, as some users have confirmed them.

-SMTP (Send Mail Transfer Protocol) is the protocol used by outgoing mail from a PC.
+SMTP (Send Mail Transfer Protocol) is the protocol used for outgoing mail from a PC.
 This protocol is generally used during Mail exchange.